cncf/ambassadors/README.md

 NOTE: If you are an existing CNCF Ambassador and would like to ajdust your location on the map, please contact the CNCF Staff.

-#### What if I want to step down?
+#### What if I want to step down or don't have the time to commit anymore?

-We have an [Emeritus](emeritus.md) program to address Ambassadors who'd like to step down from active engagement but still be invited to participate in calls.
+We have an [Emeritus](EMERITUS.md) program to address Ambassadors who'd like to step down from active engagement but still be invited to participate in calls and the community.